hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 If you have completed all the workshop content and would like to try the bonus lab, your instructor can provide you with an invite.

 ???
-This bonus lab can be used with any of the three Terraform Cloud workshops.
+This bonus lab can be used with any of the three HCP Terraform workshops.
 Create an invite if you'd like to share it with your students.

 https://instruqt.com/hashicorp/tracks/hcp-terraform-bonus-lab

 ---
 name: additional-resources-tfe
 # Additional Resources
-If you'd like to learn more about Terraform Enterprise or Terraform Cloud visit the links below:
+If you'd like to learn more about Terraform Enterprise or HCP Terraform visit the links below:

 Terraform Enterprise Product Page https://www.hashicorp.com/products/terraform/

-Why Consider Terraform Enterprise Over Open Source? https://www.hashicorp.com/resources/why-consider-terraform-enterprise-over-open-source
+Why Consider Terraform Enterprise Over Community Edition? https://www.hashicorp.com/resources/why-consider-terraform-enterprise-over-open-source

 Terraform GCP Provider Documentation